Sovereign datacenter: definition and challenges

 Data localization and management

 A sovereign datacenter guarantees that data is physically stored on national territory and cannot be accessed, transferred or exploited by outside entities (particularly foreign ones).
 This prevents unauthorized cross-border access to data, which is often necessary for regulatory compliance or security purposes.
+A sovereign data center ensures compliance with local and European regulations, such as the GDPR, safeguarding safe and confidential data processing.

 Protection against foreign interference

 A sovereign data center offers a very high level of data protection, with advanced monitoring systems and particularly stringent access controls.
 One of the main advantages of sovereign data centers is their ability to limit data access by foreign governments.
 Critical information does not leave the country, reducing the risk of unauthorized access by foreign entities.
 Confidentiality and integrity of sensitive data are also assured.
+French jurisdiction guarantees full control over data, enhancing confidentiality and the protection of sensitive information.

 Why opt for a sovereign data center?